kwk/talks/FOSDEM-2020/index.md

 * when no debug symbols installed
   * not all function symbols *directly* available (only `.dynsym`)
-    * backtraces/coredumps mostly show addresses
+    * stacktraces mostly show addresses

 ### Approach